FreedomSka/quadro/README.md

 - wm colors [TODO] (support only for i3 right now, will add others later)

 ## Todo:
-- check for actuall program in system
+- check for actuall program in system [DONE]

 - rofi colorscheme